 The lack of education and awareness on the environment especially the marine environment is one of the major causes of environmental problems as people are not aware of the impacts of daily activities.
 Over the years environmental organizations in Seychelles have been working to raise awareness on our environment targeting mostly schools.
 However, not all age groups are reached which is why unsustainable activities still remain.

-In Seychelles, documentation of our marine environment is very limited, with the main reason being the extremely high cost of underwater equipment to produce high quality contents due to the complications of making equipment’s waterproof, as water (especially salt) and technology does not go well together.
-Cheap alternatives do exist though they are not appropriate for documentation as people are less impressed with the quality, since the quality of major popular international documentaries such as Nat Geo, BBC i.e. Sir David Attenborough’s documentaries is really good and really captures people’s attention.
+In Seychelles, documentation of our marine environment is very limited, with the main reason being the extremely high cost of underwater equipment to produce high-quality contents due to the complications of making equipment’s waterproof, as water (especially salt) and technology do not go well together.
+Cheap alternatives do exist though they are not appropriate for documentation as people are less impressed with the quality since the quality of major popular international documentaries such as Nat Geo, BBC i.e. Sir David Attenborough’s documentaries are really good and really captures people’s attention.
 I believe that in Seychelles we should use these platforms to pass on information to the public (all age groups) with a quality that would not only catch but also hold the public’s attention.
 I believe we should aim towards the direction of Nat Geo or BBC in terms of quality contents delivered, which is clearly catching the attention of many Seychellois; hence successfully passing on the information.

 I intend to start my own business as a freelance underwater filmmaker and produce an underwater documentary series (one of many) to raise awareness on different topics related to the ocean.
-The documentary will be in creole with english subtitles, comprising of different episodes with the aim to educate the public on the ocean, marine species (sharks, turtles, corals, invertebrates, fish and other species under threat, climate change, importance of the ocean, marine habitats such as mangroves, threats to the ocean and how human activities affects the ocean e.g. activities on land, water sports, unsustainable fishing practices, plastics pollution, marine conservation work etc…
+The documentary will be in Creole with English subtitles, comprising of different episodes with the aim to educate the public on the ocean, marine species (sharks, turtles, corals, invertebrates, fish and other species under threat, climate change, the importance of the ocean, marine habitats such as mangroves, threats to the ocean and how human activities affects the ocean e.g. activities on land, water sports, unsustainable fishing practices, plastics pollution, marine conservation work etc…

 SeyCCAT funds: SCR 529, 686